Acceleration in FireDucks

 FireDucks allows the backend to be changed, for example, a backend tuned for multi-core, a backend using accelerators such as GPUs, etc., to match the target environment, thereby increasing speed.
 The backend can be changed by environment variables, allowing the user to switch backends without changing the user program at all.

-FireDucks Beta includes a multi-threaded backend for CPUs.
+FireDucks includes a multi-threaded backend for CPUs.
 This backend uses Apache Arrow as the data structure and adds its own parallelization in addition to the data frame operations provided by Apache Arrow.